KiVa is effective

 Numerous studies show that KiVa is effective outside of Finland as well.
 The Netherlands, Estonia, Italy and Wales are among the regions, where research has been conducted about KiVa, adding to the positive findings about the program.

 Reduction in both bullying and being bullied has been reported already after the first year of implementation.
-The graphic illustrates the reduction rates after 1st, 2nd, 3rd etc. year of implementation in all Finnish schools using the program.
+The graphic illustrates the prevalence of bullying and victimization in Finnish KiVa schools that have participated in the annual KiVa student survey.

 References: